Battle of Brunanburh: Medieval sources

 Another influential work, Gesta regum Anglorum by William of Malmesbury (1127) adds the detail that Æthelstan "purposely held back", letting Anlaf advance "far into England".
 Michael Wood argues that, in a twelfth-century context, "far into England" could mean anywhere in southern Northumbria or the North Midlands.
 William of Malmesbury further states that Æthelstan raised 100,000 soldiers.
 He is at variance with Symeon of Durham in calling Anlaf "son of Sihtric” and asserting that Constantine himself had been slain.

 Henry of Huntingdon's Historia Anglorum (1133) adds the detail that Danes living in England had joined Anlaf's army.
 Michael Wood argues that this, together with a similar remark in the Annals of Clonmacnoise, suggests that Anlaf and his allies had established themselves in a centre of Anglo-Scandinavian power prior to the battle.

 The mid-12th century text Estoire des Engleis, by the Anglo-Norman chronicler Geoffrey Gaimar, says that Æthelstan defeated the Scots, men of Cumberland, Welsh and Picts at "Bruneswerce".

 The Chronica de Mailros (1173–4) repeats Symeon of Durham's information that Anlaf arrived with 615 ships, but adds that he entered the mouth of the river Humber.

-Egil's Saga is an Icelandic saga written in Old Norse in 1220–40, which recounts a battle at "Vínheidi" (Vin-heath) by "Vínuskóga" (Vin-wood); it is generally accepted that this refers to the Battle of Brunanburh.
+Egil's Saga is an Icelandic saga written in Old Norse in 1220–40, which recounts a battle at Vínheiðr (Vin-heath) by Vínuskógr (Vin-wood); it is generally accepted that this refers to the Battle of Brunanburh.
 Egil's Saga contains information not found in other sources, such as military engagements prior to the battle, Æthelstan's use of Viking mercenaries, the topology of the battlefield, the position of Anlaf's and Æthelstan's headquarters, and the tactics and unfolding of events during the battle.
-Historians such as Sarah Foot argue that Egil's Saga may contain elements of truth but is not a historically reliable narrative.
+Historians such as Sarah Foot argue that Egil's Saga may contain elements of truth but is not an historically reliable narrative.

 Pseudo-Ingulf's Ingulfi Croylandensis Historia (ca. 1400) recounts that:

 The Annals of Clonmacnoise (an early medieval Irish chronicle of unknown date that survives only in an English translation from 1627) states that: